 We obtain from various vendors the materials and equipment required for the packaging and test services performed by our factories.
 We source most of our materials, including critical materials such as leadframes, laminate substrates and gold wire, from a limited group of suppliers.
 A disruption to the operations of one or more of our suppliers could have a negative impact on our business.
 For example, the severe earthquake and tsunami in Japan in 2011 had a significant adverse effect on the electronics industry supply chain by impacting the supply of specialty chemicals, substrates, silicon wafers, equipment and other supplies to the electronics industry.
 In addition, we purchase the majority of our materials on a purchase order basis.
 Our business may be harmed if we cannot obtain materials and other supplies from our vendors in a timely manner, in sufficient quantities, at acceptable quality or at competitive prices.
 Some of our customers are also dependent on a limited number of suppliers for certain materials and silicon wafers.
-Shortages or disruptions in our customers' supply channels could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 For example, the shortage in the supply of 28 nanometer wafers to some of our customers in 2012 delayed or otherwise adversely impacted the demand for certain of our advanced packaging and test services.